johnbayko/hicp/docs/hicp.rst

   This field is ignored for windows, all windows implicitly have the GUI root as a parent.

-content-add: <new content info>
+content-change: <content info>
   If specified, this is used by these components:

   "textfield", "textpanel":
     Specifies the position and text to be added to that already contained by the component.

     This has the same limitations regarding editable components as the attributes field in a "modify" message, and can be ignored in that case.
+    This is ignored if there is also a content field.

     New content info is specified as::

-      <position> ":" <text>
+      "add" ":" <position> ":" <text>

     <position> is an integer from 0 to the length of the existing text,
     indicating where <text> is to be inserted.
 Any position outside the valid